frontenddogma/web-development-glossary/manuscript/s.md

 Standards mode
 : → Strict mode

+Standby redundancy
+: The availability of a spare secondary machine, like a server, as a backup for a primary machine.
+The secondary machine may or may not be in sync with the primary machine, and it may (“hot standby”) or may not (“cold standby”) be under power.

 Star
 : A UI pattern for the (visual) marking of a favorite, like a location (Google Maps) or a software project (GitHub).